pydea-rs/togo4bot/README.md

 *   all params between [] are optional.

 # Remember:
-*   The flag list separator is \t (TAB) character. space character will be evaluated as a part f the current flag's param. do not be mistaken.
+*   The flag list separator is 3 spaces. space character will be evaluated as a part f the current flag's param. do not be mistaken.
 *   in add new togo syntax, all flags are optional except for the title, meaning that you can simply add new togos even with specifying the title only such as:
 =>  +   new togo here
 *   use -a flag for % and # commands to expand the togos range to ALL Times.
-# How to use:
-    first install Togo package
-    then:

-    go mod init togo4
-    go mod tidy
-    go run togo4.go

 # P.S.:
 	Street Project, means that this one is also coded while walking the streets.